August 28, 2024

 According to Glassdoor research, 76% of jobseekers say that workplace diversity is an important factor they consider when evaluating job offers.

-But what is diversity in the workplace, and what does it mean for us in 2021?
+But what is diversity in the workplace, and what does it mean for us?
 Why is workplace diversity so important?
 And what can a company do to build a thriving, diverse workforce?

 Diversity in the workplace refers to the demographic diversity of an organisation’s staff.
 Current best practices around this topic focus not only on diversity, but also on equity and inclusion for everyone in a company.